Common Name(s): Goncalo alves, tigerwood, jobillo, muiracatiara

 Odor: No characteristic odor.

 Pricing/Availability: Widely available in a variety of widths and lengths as both lumber and veneer, as well as smaller craft blanks.
-Prices should be moderate for an imported hardwood.
+Prices should be comparatively moderate for an imported tropical hardwood.

 Common Uses: Flooring, veneers, furniture, cabinetry, carving, turned objects, and other small wood specialty objects such as: pool cues, archery bows, knife handles, etc.